-1. On June 26, 2018, the International Bureau of the World Intellectual Property Organization (WIPO) received a request from the Delegation of the United States of America, to submit "The Economic Impact of Patent Delays and Uncertainty: U.S. Concerns about Proposals for New Patent Disclosure Requirements" for discussion by the Thirty-Sixth Session of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC).

-2. Pursuant to the request above, the Annex to this document contains the submission referred to.

-3. The Committee is invited to take note of and consider the submission in the Annex to this document.
+- 1. On August 3, 2018, the International Bureau of the World Intellectual Property Organization (WIPO) received a request from the Permanent Mission of the United States of America to the World Trade Organization (WTO), to resubmit "The Economic Impact of Patent Delays and Uncertainty: U.S. Concerns about Proposals for New Patent Disclosure Requirements", as contained in document WIPO/GRTKF/IC/36/10, for discussion by the Thirty-Seventh Session of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC). - 2.
+Pursuant to the request above, the Annex to this document contains the submission referred to. - 3.
+The Committee is invited to take note of and consider the proposal in the Annex to this document.